 The nature of progressive deafness means that there are no certainties when it comes to your hearing.
 You could be lucky, and travel down this road of life with much of your hearing still intact before it decides to throw a tantrum and lose some of the sounds.
 Or, you may gradually lose your hearing over the course of a few years.
 Or, it may sporadically drop at random points throughout your life.
 There are so many different outcomes with progressive deafness.

-I didn’t know when I would experience the next drop in my hearing, but since I had reached the stage of profound deafness, I knew that whatever happened in the future it was not going to get much better than what I had.
+I didn’t know when I would experience the next drop in my hearing, but since I had reached the stage of profound deafness, I knew that whatever happened in the future it was not going to get much better than what I had (for me – some people cope remarkably well with hearing aids).
 Cochlear implantation offered a chance to change the course of my future.